decaf

 Short-form is its own category

-Brain imaging studies of heavy short-form video users (TikTok, Reels, Shorts) show reduced activation in the dorsolateral prefrontal cortex and anterior cingulate, the regions you use for executive control and impulse regulation.
-They’re also less sensitive to losses and make faster, more impulsive decisions.
+Neuroimaging studies of heavy short-form video users (TikTok, Reels, Shorts) have linked personalized feeds to altered activity in the dorsolateral prefrontal cortex and anterior cingulate, regions tied to executive control and impulse regulation, along with reduced sensitivity to losses and faster, more impulsive choices.
+Findings vary in direction across studies, but the consistent signal is that the format engages reward and self-control circuitry differently from long-form video.
 The 6-second loop isn’t neutral.

 47 sec